papa-rugi/cloud-shepherd/README.md

 =========

-An NPM module that abstracts away the complexities of cloud storage services (Object Storage (AWS s3) as well as File Storage(Dropbox) to easily interact with multiple clouds using a unified POISIX interface.
+An NPM module that abstracts away the complexities of cloud storage services (Object Storage (AWS s3) as well as File Storage(Dropbox)) to easily interact with multiple clouds through one api using a simple promise based, POISIX interface.

 Amaze your friends and family as you perform operations on multiple cloud clients at once (in parallel) without having to dig up documentation , build custom wrappers, or spend time thinking about blobs and keys.

-Promise and stream based!
+(If by chance there are any stream experts out there, message me.
+Would love some insight!)

 ## Installation